ashutosh0gupta/randomAttendance/README.md

    $python3 manage.py runserver
    ```

- * Now go to the following webpage in a browser
+ * Go to the following webpage in a browser

     http://127.0.0.1:8000/import/